SahilPrajapati/getblk-brlse-simulation/README.md

   - Case 4.
 The kernel cannot find the block on the hash queue and the free list of buffers is empty.
   - Case 5.
 The kernel finds the block on the hash queue,but its buffer is currently busy.

--> **Handle_write()**:‐ use to mark buffer with delayed write i.e.change buffer status
+-> **Handle_write()**:‐ Used to mark buffer with delayed write i.e.change buffer status

--> **Handle_writeAsync()**:‐ if buffer marked with delayed write , remove that buffer from free list write its content to disk block and again add that buffer at front of free list.
+-> **Handle_writeAsync()**:‐ If buffer marked with delayed write, remove that buffer from free list write its content to disk block and again add that buffer at front of free list.

 ## Step 3.
 Driver code